Presentation by Tiffany Chung

 TC: In some way, embroidery is reminiscent of war.
 During the time of war, women would sit around patching up the torn clothes of their husbands or sons, waiting to hear news from or of them.
 It is domestic and resilient; something that everyone can relate to.
 And for me, it is also meditative.

 Audience member: How long did it take you to embroider a work?

 TC: I usually work with an embroidery craftswoman.
 I draw out my maps for her, and after she completes directed foundation stitches, I often go back and make additional hand stitches.
 I also add the grommets and buttons myself.

-Question: Are there political statements you are making with the thread colors you use?
-Why is half of Iceland white, Ireland white, and Spain not so densely embroidered?
+Audience member: Are there political statements you are making with the thread colors you use?
+Why is half of Iceland white, Ireland white, and Spain not so densely embroidered.

-Question: Oh I see.
+Audience member: Oh I see.
 Well, that’s political fantasy, I’ll say.
-And the same theory goes for Ireland?
+(Laughter) And the same theory goes for Ireland?
 Because, you know, the Irish would probably be bothered by that.
+(Laughter).

 TC: Some nations are neutral, so they were not given buttons or grommets, like Ireland and Austria.
 Most of my maps are based on real maps, and I made sure to study them carefully!

 This series of Tibetan maps comes in four different shapes, completely different, depending on which side claims what.
 Here is Tibet as claimed in 1914, and here is a representation of Tibet in 1950…a lot of my work is based on treaties, which are not obvious illustrations but which hopefully get people to go home and learn a little more about the countries around them.